The following are primary reasons why healthcare is so expensive.

 Whenever money is available to pay for something, a system will migrate toward a way to collect that money.
-Much of the costs, charges, fees and complexity in healthcare have been developed to try to collect as much of the trillions of dollars available for healthcare as possible.
+Much of the costs, charges, fees and complexity in healthcare has been developed to try to collect as much of the trillions of dollars available for healthcare as possible.

 To truly reduce the expense of healthcare, the money has to dry up.
 Depending on who you believe, people will argue this can be accomplished through a variety of ways including:

-More government regulation of prices
+- More government regulation of prices

-Increased competition by increasing the supply of doctors and hospitals
+- Increased competition by increasing the supply of doctors and hospitals

-Less government subsidies
+- Less government subsidies

-Increased cost transparency
+- Increased cost transparency

-Reduced reliance on insurance companies
+- Reduced reliance on insurance companies

-Reduced fee for service models eliminating the profit motive of healthcare
+- Reduced fee for service models eliminating the profit motive of healthcare

 These solutions will likely have other consequences – hospital closures, job losses, reduced healthcare services, but the reality is many of these extra services, facilities and jobs were created not necessarily to improve healthcare, but to collect the money available for healthcare.